LayerManager/layman/doc/rest.md

 Content-Type: `application/json`

 JSON object with following structure:
 - **name**: String.
-Map name used for identification within user's namespace.
+Mapname used for identification within Layman user workspace.
 Equal to `name` attribute of JSON root object
 - **uuid**: String.
 UUID of the map.
 - **url**: String.
 URL pointing to this endpoint.
 - **title**: String.
 Taken from `title` attribute of JSON root object
 - **description**: String.
 Taken from `abstract` attribute of JSON root object.
 - **file**
   - *url*: String.
 URL of map-composition JSON file.
 It points to [GET Map File](#get-map-file).
   - *path*: String.
-Path to map-composition JSON file, relative to user's directory.
+Path to map-composition JSON file, relative to user directory.
   - *status*: Status information about availability of file.
 See [GET Layer](#get-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.
 - **thumbnail**